yoursystem/ys-tsclient/README.md

 =============================

 This project contains source code for Java library for digital time stamping.
-Library using postsignum service to generate time time stamp for given file.
+Library using postsignum service to generate time stamp for given file.

 ## Links